-- Private Companies: There are a variety of private companies that perform background checks for volunteers.
-These checks are also run through the FBI database.
+There are a variety of private companies that perform background checks for volunteers.
+They then run these checks are through the FBI database.
 Run an internet search for fingerprinting services near me and you should receive multiple options.

-- Other State Agencies: Some states have laws that designate a certain agency to perform fingerprint background checks.
+Some states have laws that designate a certain agency to perform fingerprint background checks.
 For example, in Arizona, the Department of Public Safety will perform fingerprint background check services for state agencies and, as required by the Arizona Revised Statutes, for nonprofits contracting with state agencies.
-Check the laws of your state to see if the services your nonprofit provides requires it to go to a specific state agency for fingerprint background check services.
+Check the laws of your state to see if the services your nonprofit provides require it to go to a specific state agency for fingerprint background check services.

 Pricing for fingerprint background check services can vary depending on where you go but typically run between $6 to $20.
 You may also be required to establish an account with the location you choose, so bear this in mind.